agnsal/ElGamalRedis/README.md

 # ElGamalRedis
-ElGamal encryption system over a Redis communication channel.
+ElGamal encryption system over a Redis communication channel, attacked with Index Calculus Algorithm.

 ## How to set up the environment
 1. Install Redis (https://redis.io/):